utkarsh-devops/add-apache2-vhost/README.md

 # add-apache2-vhost
-PHP script that automatically creates Apache2 virtual host for Linux
+Short and easy to use PHP script that automatically creates Apache2 virtual host for Linux

+**Usage:**